chef/chef-web-docs/chef_master/source/provisioning_aws.rst

    * - ``routes``
      - **Ruby Type:** Hash

        Use to specify a Hash that contains all of the routes associated with a route table.
 The destination (on the left side of the ``=>``) must be a classless inter-domain routing (CIDR) block.
-The target (on the right side of the ``=>``) may be the identifier for an internet gateway, an instance name, the identifier for network interface, a Chef provisioning machine name, or a Chef provisioning resource.
+The target (on the right side of the ``=>``) may be the identifier for an internet gateway, an instance name, the identifier for network interface, a Chef Provisioning machine name, or a Chef Provisioning resource.
 For example:

        .. code-block:: ruby